Dabendorf/INF237-AlgoritmeEngineering/README.md

 - Then, given these two point arrays, I calculate both sums of distances and return the difference of them.

 #### White Water Rafting
-There are an inner and an outer polygon, which do not touch each other.
+There are an inner and an outer polygon, which do not touch each other.<br/>

-Moreover, there is a circular raft which rafts through the inner path between those polygons.
+Moreover, there is a circular raft which rafts through the inner path between those polygons.<br/>
 Find the biggest possible radius of the raft s.t. this is possible

 Solution: